trincadev/samgis-be/README.md

 # About this README

-I tested these instructions on MacOS, but should work on linux as well.
+I tested these instructions on macOS, but should work on linux as well.

 ## Segment Anything models